Tyrrrz/Tyrrrz.me/data/blog/monadic-parser-combinators/index.md

 }
 ```

 Structurally, a JSON array is just a sequence of entities separated by commas, contained within a pair of square brackets.
-We can define that using the `DelimitedBy` combinator which tries to match the first parser repeatedly separated by the second one.
+We can define that using the `DelimitedBy(...)` combinator which tries to match the first parser repeatedly separated by the second one.

 If you've followed the steps here closely, you probably noticed that the code above doesn't actually compile.
 We're referencing `JsonEntity` which is a parser that we haven't defined yet.
 This is because this grammar rule is recursive — an array can contain any entity, which can be, among other things, an array as well, which can contain any entity, which can be an array, which... you get the point.